-Saudi Arabia is a traditional monarchy.
-King Salman succeeded to the throne on 23 January 2015, following the death of his brother, the late King Abdullah.
+Saudi Arabia is a monarchy.
+King Salman bin Adbdulaziz Al Saud succeeded to the throne on 23 January 2015, following the death of his brother, the late King Abdullah bin Abdulaziz Al Saud.
 The King is assisted by a Council of Ministers that he appoints.
-In recent years the consultative Shura Council, which consists of 150 individuals appointed by the King, has developed a modest but increasing role in public debate.
+In recent years the consultative Shura Council, which consists of 150 members (including women) appointed by the King, has developed a modest but increasing role in public debate.
 Municipal elections were last held in December 2015, with women granted the right to vote and to run as candidates for the first time.

 Saudi Arabia is Australia’s second largest trading partner in the Middle East region.
 There is significant potential for economic ties to grow, given areas of complementarity in agriculture, education and construction.
 The launch in April 2016 by the Saudi government of a plan (Vision 2030) for economic reform and diversification also provides potential opportunities for Australian business.
-The establishment of the Australia Saudi Business Council in 2013 also supports the promotion of bilateral business ties.
+The establishment of the Australia-Saudi Business Council in 2013 also supports the promotion of bilateral business ties.

 The Saudi Government initiated structural reform measures in the 1990s designed to encourage privatisation, liberalise foreign trade and reform investment regimes.
 Commercial laws were revised and initial steps were taken to free up foreign investment and privatise parts of the state sector.
 Sustained low oil prices have seen an accelerated agenda for economic reform, focused on diversification, privatisation and job creation.
 Education and skills development are a major focus for the government, as the policy of ‘Saudisation’ looks to increase the percentage of Saudi citizens working in the private sector.
-The approximately $5 billion King Abdullah Scholarship Program (KASP), launched in 2005, funds over 185,000 young Saudis to undertake tertiary studies abroad.
+An approximately $5 billion King Abdullah Scholarship Program (KASP) was launched in 2005, funding over 185,000 young Saudis to undertake tertiary studies abroad.
 After the death of King Abdullah in January 2015, the program was renamed the Custodian of the Two Holy Mosques Scholarship Program and revamped to ensure closer alignment between scholarships and needed skills.
-Australia is an approved destination for Saudi students under the KASP.
-The Saudi Government spent approximately $500 million on supporting Saudi students and their families in Australia in 2014.
+Australia is an approved destination for Saudi students under the Scholarship Program.
 The Saudi Government is also engaged in a major program for the construction of educational institutions in Saudi Arabia.

 Trade and Investment

 As Australia's second largest market in the Middle East, Saudi Arabia is an important trading partner for Australia.
-In 2014, the total two-way merchandise and services trade totaled more than $3 billion.
-Of this two-way trade, Australia's merchandise exports to Saudi Arabia amounted to $2.263 billion.
-Passenger motor vehicles were Australia’s largest commodity export to Saudi Arabia, worth $748 million in 2014.
-Other major exports were beef, meat (excluding beef) and barley.
+In 2015, the two-way merchandise trade totalled $2.6 billion and trade in services $393 million.
+Passenger motor vehicles were Australia’s largest commodity export to Saudi Arabia, worth $924.3 million in 2015..

-Saudi Arabia is also a substantial market for wheat, dairy products, vehicle parts and accessories and vegetables.
+Saudi Arabia is also a substantial market for beef, sheep meat, barley, wheat, dairy products, vehicle parts and accessories and vegetables.

-Services’ exports, notably education, are also significant.
+Exports of services, notably education, are also significant.
 A large number of Saudi tertiary students study in Australia, mostly under the Custodian of the Two Holy Mosques Scholarship Program.
-In 2015, there were more than 10,400 Saudi enrolments in Australian educational institutions, with Saudi students representing the largest contingent from the Middle East region.
+In 2015, there were more than 10,100 Saudi enrolments in Australian educational institutions, with Saudi students representing the largest contingent from the Middle East region.

 Australia-Saudi business ties have expanded.
 The March 2013 Joint Ministerial Commission meeting saw the signing of a MoU between the Australia Saudi Business Council and the Council of Saudi Chambers of Commerce establishing the Australia Saudi Joint Business Council.
 The establishment of the Saudi-based chapter, the Saudi-Australian Business Council, was formally approved in July 2014.